codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 updatedAt: "2023-01-16T18:05:01.158Z"
 ---

-## What is the Xero App Partnerniship Program?
+## What is the Xero App Partnership Program?
 How can I join it?

 If you want to have more than 25 Xero connections, you'll need to join the Xero App Partner Program.